Background pattern

 • Decreased body temperature.

-Do not use this medication after the expiration date that appears on the blister pack or on the box.
+Do not use this medicine after the expiration date that appears on the blister pack or carton.
 The expiration date is the last day of the month indicated.

 No special storage conditions are required.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE point of your pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of through wastewater or household waste.
+Deposit the containers and medicines you no longer need at the SIGRE collection point in your pharmacy.
+If in doubt, ask your pharmacist how to dispose of the containers and medicines you no longer need.
+This will help protect the environment.

 Composition of Haloperidol Esteve 10 mg tablets

 The active ingredient is haloperidol.
 Each tablet contains 10 mg of haloperidol.
-The other components are cornstarch, dihydrogen phosphate of calcium dihydrate and calcium stearate
+The other ingredients are cornstarch, calcium hydrogen phosphate dihydrate, and calcium stearate.

-Haloperidol Esteve 10 mg tablets are presented in the form of a white, circular, biconvex, scored on one face and with the anagram “H-E” on the other, in containers holding 30 tablets.
+Haloperidol Esteve 10 mg tablets are presented in the form of white, circular, biconvex tablets, scored on one side and with the anagram "H-E" on the other, in containers containing 30 tablets.

 Esteve Pharmaceuticals, S.A.